-Whether you’re pitching stories to the national media, to social influencers or sharing them on your own channels, if your content is not newsworthy then it won’t generate engagement.
+Whether you’re pitching stories to the national media, trying to learn how to get a story on the local news, to social influencers or sharing them on your own channels, if your content is not newsworthy then it won’t generate engagement.

 Newsworthy is another way of saying relevant – relevant and of interest to your audience.
 A story that makes people sit up and take notice.
 A story that won’t be ignored.

 Here are 46 proven public relations examples to get your juices flowing.

 PR professionals have, through years of practice, developed their sense for which stories are news, and which aren’t.